 ↑ Kathleen Phillips-Locke (Sunnyside, Mr. D, Filth City) ↑

-Thanks for checking out what I've been up to.
-I hope you're having a good week.
+I hope you’re having a good week.
 Spring has sprung here!